 The master dark frame is created by subtracting the master bias frame from each input raw dark frame.
-Then the recipe combines the bias corrected dark frames by employing the median, if method="median", or by employing a kappa-sigma-clipped mean (see Sec.
-11.1.2), if method="mean".
+Then the recipe combines the bias corrected dark frames by employing the median, if stack_method="median", or by employing a kappa-sigma-clipped mean (see Sec.
+11.1.2), if stack_method="mean".

 To allow the detection of parasitic light contamination which typically manifests itself as localised patterns of light on the dark frames, this recipe computes a set of quality control statistics over a number of independent regions distributed over the chip.
 In this way it is possible to detect any parasitic light contamination under the assumption that one or more regions will show abnormal behaviour while others will remain unaffected.
-The statistics are computed for each input raw dark frame (qc_dark.reg.when = 1) or for the master dark frame (qc_dark.reg.when = 1).
-The relevant dark frame is divided into qc_dark.reg.num_x by qc_dark.reg.num_y regions each of size qc_dark.reg.box_sx by qc_dark.reg.box_sy pixels.
-The user may leave a space between one region and the next one by setting border parameters qc_dark.reg.border_x and qc_dark.reg.border_y for the x and y coordinate directions respectively.
-In each region, the maximum, minimum, mean, median and
+The statistics are computed for each input raw dark frame ($qc_dark.reg.when = 1$) or for the master dark frame ($qc_dark.reg.when = 0$).
+The relevant dark frame is divided into $qc_dark.reg.num_x$ by $qc_dark.reg.num_y$ regions each of size $qc_dark.reg.box_sx$ by $qc_dark.reg.box_sy$ pixels.
+The user may leave a space between one region and the next one by setting border parameters $qc_dark.reg.border_x$ and $qc_dark.reg.border_y$ for the x and y coordinate directions respectively.
+In each region, the maximum, minimum, mean, median and RMS values of the set of pixels are calculated.
+Also, for the set of regions, the maximum, minimum, mean, median and RMS values of the set of statistics are calculated.

-ESO UVES Pipeline User Manual LIVES Pipeline User Manual Doc: VLT-MAN-ESO-19500-2965
+ESO UVES Pipeline User Manual Doc: VLT-MAN-ESO-19500-2965

-Issue: Issue 15.0
+Issue: Issue 17.0

-Date: Date 2010-07-29
+Date: Date 2011-04-15

-Page: 87 of 108
+Page: 90 of 112